 Something I didn’t know — “Animals with flat faces, like Pugs and Persian cats, are more susceptible to heat stroke since they cannot pant as effectively.”

 Here are some heat-related symptoms the ASPCA says you should be on the lookout for:

 - Bloody diarrhea

 - Body temperature above 104°

-Our summers are short, so enjoy the sun and hot weather while they’re here, but be careful and take it easy.
+Our summers are short here in Maine, so enjoy the sun and hot weather while they’re here, but be careful and take it easy.
 Another thing to watch out for is elevated ozone levels.
 When the weather is hot and steamy, ozone levels rise, which can cause breathing problems.